 Fill in the contact form below and we will get in touch with you to discuss your requirements

-A Brief History of Merthyr Tydfilby Wayne Foley, Feb 2019
+A Brief History of Merthyr Tydfilby Well Polished Swansea, Feb 2019

 Once the largest urban area in Wales, this towns name is said to be a combination of the modern Welsh for martyr (Merthyr) and the name of King Brychan of Brycheiniog’s daughter, Tydfil.